Lffrmnsyh/Machine-Learning_TKI4F3/README.md

-Hi
+Hello

-This is my folders of Maachine Learning assignments, update every week if possible.
+This is my folders of Machine Learning projects I've learned last year or so.
-It consist mostly prompt engineering using Kaggle with ChatGPT and low-level programming using Orange Data Mining.
+The folders consists of pyhton file and corresponding Orange Data Mining file.

+It sometimes contains file from various websites such as Kaggle, SKLearn, and HuggingFace.